amunters/bitx40-raduino-v2/operating-instructions.md

 bypass the PTT switch during CW operation.
 As as result the relays will be activated as long as D7 is HIGH.
 (Suggestion: If you have a combined microphone/PTT connector, the PTT bypass transistor can be soldered directly on the back of it).
-(The PTT bypass transistor may be used in the future for VOX functionality as well).

 ## CW SPOT/FINE TUNE Button: